oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/admin-console.md

      * `${HOSTNAME}` is the hostname or the defined IP address on the machine where the `kubectl port-forward` command is running.

      * `${LOCAL_PORT}` is the local port where the `kubectl port-forward` command is running.

+> Note: If the hostname is not `localhost` or `127.0.0.1`, for example to enable running the Remote Console java program on a different machine than the port forwarding command, then the port forwarding command n step 1 needs to specify a `--address` parameter with the IP address of the machine that is hosting the command.

 ### Test